orel-adivi/CorSys/docs/index.md

 ### Search Space (Grammar)

-The synthesis process traverse a specified search space, given in a txt (TXT) file.
+The synthesis process traverses a specified search space, given in a text (TXT) file.
 The path to this file has to be provided in the `--search-space` parameter (or `-s`).
-In this file, each line must start with `EXP ::= ` (due to Python type system, we decided to treat all Python types orthogonally and we do not support different Grammar variables), and after it the expression template.
-The allowed variables for the expression templates are `EXP1`, `EXP2`,`EXP3`, `EXP4`, `EXP5`, `EXP6`, `EXP7`, `EXP8`, and `EXP9`, such as the number of the maximal Grammar variable matches the arity of the expression template.
+In this file, each line must start with `EXP ::= ` (due to Python's type system, we decided to treat all Python types orthogonally and we do not support different Grammar variables), and after it the expression template.
+The allowed variables for the expression templates are `EXP1`, `EXP2`, `EXP3`, `EXP4`, `EXP5`, `EXP6`, `EXP7`, `EXP8`, and `EXP9`, such as the number of the maximal Grammar variable matches the arity of the expression template.

 ```text